-THE ROLE OF GACJT
+THEROLE OF GACJT

 As the head lessor over the town of Jabiru, GACJT represents the Mirarr Traditional Owners for all issues related to Jabiru.
-It has been established for the sole purpose of administering Jabiru.
-Gundjeihmi Aboriginal Corporation (GAC) represents the Mirarr Traditional Owners in relation to broader economic, cultural and social matters both in Jabiru and elsewhere on the Mirarr estate that forms part of the Kakadu Aboriginal Land Trust.
+It has been established for the purpose of administering the Jabiru Township.

 GACJT administers the land tenure over all of Jabiru in accordance with the Township Lease.
 GACJT also has a formal role under the Jabiru Town Plan to ensure compliance with the Jabiru Masterplan (Appendix A).